PandaParty/battleofthemagi/README.md

 * Utilize spell synergies with your team for devastating combos.
 * Upgrade your spells in between rounds to adapt your strategy.

+The game is currently in early development, with many more features and spells planned for the future.